MileHacker Logo

 • Accommodation: Prioritize hostels and budget guesthouses.

-• Transportation: Rely on public transport and shared taxis.
+• Transportation: Rely on public transportation and ride-sharing taxis.

 • Food: Eat at local canteens, street food stalls, and purchase groceries from bazaars.